 Multimodal Literacies and Emerging Genres Tracey Bowen & Carl Whithaus (Eds.)

+Course Description

-Course Description New Media Composition in English Studies will focus on the ways that people make meaning in digital spaces using multiple modes of communication, such as audio, video, images, and hypertext.
+New Media Composition in English Studies will focus on the ways that people make meaning in digital spaces using multiple modes of communication, such as audio, video, images, and hypertext.
 We will explore the affordances and limitations of composing in multimodal environments and how creating multimodal assignments for English classes may enhance students' understanding of rhetorical concepts and discourse communities.

+Course Outcomes

-Course Outcomes At the end of this class, students will be able to: - Identify affordances and limitations of composing in certain modes. - Articulate how combining modes affects meaning. - Address problems students may face when producing multimodal projects. - Produce effective multimodal projects and assignments. - Produce professional multimodal scholarship.
-Course Readings Assigned readings will come from the class textbooks or will be provided as PDFs in Schoology.
-Please read all assigned readings before class, post a response to the readings, and come to class ready to discuss what you've read.
+At the end of this class, students will be able to:

+- Identify affordances and limitations of composing in certain modes. - Articulate how combining modes affects meaning. - Address problems students may face when producing multimodal projects. - Produce effective multimodal projects and assignments. - Incorporate multimodal texts into their own pedagogy. - Produce professional multimodal scholarship.

+Course Readings

+Assigned readings will come from the class textbooks or will be provided as PDFs in Blackboard.
+Please read all assigned readings before class, post a response to the readings, and come to class ready to discuss what you have read.

+Major Projects

-Major Projects Connection Project
+Connection Project

 The Connection Project is designed to be an opportunity to bring in additional areas of multimodal and digital scholarship into the classroom.
-For this project, you will have two options.
-Option 1 is to find a scholarly webtext which you will analyze for rhetorical and design choices.
-Option 2 is to find a scholarly text related to new media (a webtext or traditional text) that connects to your own scholarly interests.
+For this project, you will find a scholarly webtext or traditional text on subjects of multimodality that connect to your own scholarly interests.
 You will then summarize and connect the text with class readings.
-In both cases, you will create a multimodal text (hypertext, audio, video, or other agreed-upon medium) that introduces your text and presents the content.
+You will then create a multimodal text (hypertext, audio, video, or other agreed-upon medium) that introduces your text and presents the content.
 Your multimodal text should take no more than 5 minutes to consume.

 Application Project